lexi-jones/lexi-jones.github.io/_posts/2024-03-01-website-creation.md

  - `git push origin [branch-name]`
 4. Create a pull request to the main branch on GitHub.
 Changes to the website should appear in a few minutes.

-**Warning if you did not detach your fork**: After pushing changes to the master branch, be careful that your pull request is directed to your base repository (`[github-username].github.io`) and not the originally forked repository (`mmistakes/minimal-mistakes`), or any other, for that matter.
+**Warning if you did not detach your fork:** After pushing changes to the master branch, be careful that your pull request is directed to your base repository (`[github-username].github.io`) and not the originally forked repository (`mmistakes/minimal-mistakes`), or any other, for that matter.

 <figure>
   <img src="../assets/images/2024-03-01-website-creation/pic5_pull_request.png" alt="Pull Request">